Building the AI-First Bank: A Strategic Guide

 10.1 Three Regulatory Pillars

-SR 11-7 (Model Risk Management) - The Federal Reserve’s 2011 guidance applies to AI and machine learning.
-Banks must demonstrate models are fit for purpose through independent validation, maintain documentation others can understand, and ensure board-level oversight.
-The challenge: AI models that learn and evolve resist validation approaches designed for static statistical models.
+SR 11-7 (Model Risk Management) - The Federal Reserve’s guidance applies to AI and machine learning.
+Banks must show that models are fit for purpose through independent validation, clear documentation, and board-level oversight.
+For adaptive models, this requires extending traditional validation with ongoing monitoring and governance rather than relying on one-time approval.

 10.2 The Explainability Requirement

-The practical outcome: banks often limit complex AI to L1 applications (insights) where explainability matters less, and use simpler models for L2 and L3 applications (execution and decisions) where regulatory scrutiny is higher.
+As a result, banks typically limit complex AI models to L1 insight applications, where explainability requirements are lighter, and reserve simpler, more transparent models for L2 and L3 use cases involving execution and credit decisions, where regulatory scrutiny is highest.

 10.3 Continuous Monitoring Requirements

 Fair lending testing extends monitoring further.
-Banks must test whether models produce disparate impact across protected classes—even when models don’t use protected class as an input.
-If a model approves loans for different groups at significantly different rates, banks must adjust the model or demonstrate legitimate business justification.
+Banks must assess whether models produce disparate impact across protected classes—even when protected attributes are not used as inputs.
+If approval rates differ significantly across groups, banks must adjust the model or demonstrate a legitimate business justification.

 10.4 Governance Structure

-Model Risk Committees - Board-level oversight of AI deployment, performance monitoring, and risk exposure.
-These committees review new models before deployment, monitor production model performance, and ensure compliance with regulatory guidance.
-Senior management reports on individual model risk and aggregate exposure across all AI systems.
+Model Risk Committees - These committees provide board-level oversight of AI deployment, performance, and risk exposure.
+They review models before deployment, oversee performance in production, and ensure compliance with regulatory guidance.
+Senior management reports on individual model risks and aggregate exposure.

-Independent Validation Teams - Critical analysis by parties separate from development.
-For AI, this includes bias testing across customer segments, validating explainability methods produce accurate reasons for decisions, and confirming models perform as designed under different conditions.
-Validation rigor scales with model risk—high-stakes credit decisions require more comprehensive validation than marketing recommendations.
+Independent Validation Teams - These teams provide critical analysis independent of model development.
+For AI, this includes bias testing across customer segments, validating explainability outputs, and confirming models perform as designed under varying conditions.
+Validation rigor scales with model risk, with high-stakes credit decisions requiring more comprehensive review than lower-risk use cases.

-Vendor Management Processes - Due diligence on third-party AI tools.
-Banks require vendors to provide methodology documentation, conduct independent outcome analysis comparing vendor predictions to actual results, and implement controls such as human review of edge cases or secondary validation models.
+Vendor Management Processes - These processes govern the use of third-party AI tools.
+Banks require vendors to provide methodology documentation, conduct independent outcome analysis comparing predictions to actual results, and implement controls such as human review of edge cases or secondary validation models.

-AI Ethics Review Boards - Independent review of AI models before production deployment.
-Every model undergoes scrutiny for data usage, algorithmic transparency, and bias.
-Scotiabank implements tiered approval based on risk: low-risk models clear at the department level, high-risk models require C-suite sign-off.
-This ensures ethical considerations aren’t an afterthought—they’re embedded in the approval process from day one.
+AI Ethics Review Boards - These boards conduct independent review of AI models before deployment.
+Models are assessed for data usage, transparency, and bias.
+Approval is tiered by risk: low-risk models clear at the department level, while high-risk models require C-suite sign-off.
+This ensures ethical considerations are embedded in the approval process rather than treated as an afterthought.

 10.5 Governance as Enabler